xoolive/traffic/docs/installation.rst

 Widgets do not display in Jupyter Lab or Jupyter Notebook
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After executing a cell, you may see one of tthe following output:
+After executing a cell, you may see one of the following output:

 .. parsed-literal::
     A Jupyter Widget